-“How can I make my company a more attractive place to work so that I can attract new talent while reducing attrition amongst my current employees?”
+“How can I make my company a more attractive place to work so that I can attract new talent while reducing attrition among my current employees?”

 “With a potential rise in corporate taxes, is there a way for me to shield corporate earnings while realizing liquidity personally?”

 Yes, Sub “S” corporations owned by an ESOP do not pay income taxes because ESOP trusts are exempt.
 Also, annual contributions to an ESOP might be significant enough to eliminate income taxes.

-“How do I provide liquidity to my business partner who wants out of our business without bringing on a new partner?” – Your partner should sell to an ESOP.
+“How do I provide liquidity to my business partner who wants out of our business without bringing on a new partner?”

 Your employees as beneficiaries of an ESOP will be aligned with your financial interests of creating shareholder value.
 So when you decide to sell, everyone will profit from a successful effort.